sansin5982/Statistics-with-R/Correlation.md

     #in case of NAs being present, specify complete.obs

-Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level
+The Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level

     #is my correlation statistically significant?
     #Ho=there is no association between the two variables